haptork/easyLambda/_docs/04-real-world.md

     .run();
 {% endhighlight %}

-In the data-flow there is a reduce with inprocess property.
+In the dataflow there is a reduce with inprocess property.
 That makes the reduce run on only the rows that are in that process.
 Maps are inprocess by default.
 The first reduce outputs the word, count for each word inprocess.
 The secount reduce is not inprocess and hence is applied to the rows after